Automotive Credit ScoreValley Auto Loans » Articles » Car Shopping Advice » Automotive Credit Score Previous Next Last Updated On: October 20, 2016

 The report starts with your basic information that is found on a standard credit report, and then shows any auto installment credit account balances.
 There is a delinquent account counter for the past and currently missed payments for thirty, sixty and ninety days.
 Next is a list of past and present loans that are still open showing the amount financed, the amount of your monthly payment and the term of the loan.

 Below the list of auto loan history is your FICO Automotive Credit Score.
 The report will also show official public records, other revolving credit and installment credit accounts and credit inquiries.
 You can see a sample report 1 to get a better understanding of how complete the report is.

 How does this help the lender?

 This particular auto option credit report credit report helps the bank accurately predict if an applicant will be a bad risk judging by their past loan activity.
 The report correctly shows the lender your experience in handling auto loans.
 It lists late payments, repossessions, loans that were not paid in full.
-It also shows if you have had any accounts that were sent to a collecting agency or if you had a car involved in a bankruptcy.
+It also shows if you have had any accounts that were sent to a collecting agency or if you had a car involved in bankruptcy.

 How does this help the borrower?

-If a person has some credit issues or a dispute with a loan other than an auto loan, this information can bring your car loan credit score up higher than it would have been with a standard score.
+If a person has some credit issues or a dispute with a loan other than an auto loan, this information can bring your auto loan credit score up higher than it would have been with a standard score.
 This also helps if a person has not established credit yet their auto history will be clear.